mihn/PGo-CalcaBotaBotaCalca/README.md

 This is a small script which uses adb to send touch and key events to your phone, in combination with Calcy IV it can automatically rename all of your pokémon.
 This script doesn't login to the pokémon go servers using the "unofficial API" and only relies on an Android phone (sorry, iPhone users).
 The upside to this is that you're very unlikely to get banned for using it.
 The downside is that it's a lot slower, and that you can't use your phone while it's running.

 ## Warnings
 This script essentially blindly sends touch events to your phone.
 If a popup appears over where the script thinks a button is, or if your phone lags, it can do unintended things.
 Please keep an eye on your phone while it is running.
-If it transfers your shiny 100% dragonite, it's because you weren't watching it.
+If it transfers your shiny 100% Dragonite, it's because you weren't watching it.

-# Usage
+# Installation
+## Prerequisites

+*You only need to perform this steps once*

-- Download the files from this repository
+- Download all the files from this repository.
-- Install adb, make sure it's on your systems PATH, alternatively you can place adb in the same folder as main.py
+- Install `adb`, make sure it's on your systems PATH, alternatively you can place adb in the same folder as ivcheck.py.
-- Install [clipper](https://github.com/majido/clipper) and start the service
+- Install [clipper](https://github.com/majido/clipper) in your device and start the service.
-- Install Python >=3.7 (older versions will not work)
+- Install Python >=3.7 (older versions will not work).
-- Run `pip install -r requirements.txt`
+- Open a terminal/command prompt and run `pip install -r requirements.txt` to install the required libraries for the script to work.

-- Change your Calcy IV renaming scheme to `$IV%Range$$MoveTypes$$AttIV$$DefIV$$HpIV$$Appraised$` or if you're used to regular expressions, change your `iv_regexes` setting to match your renaming scheme.
-    - Alternatively, if you want to keep your renaming string without too much fuss, check [question 5](#user-content-now-a-decent-faq) in the FAQ.
+## Configuration

+*You only need to perform this steps once*

+- Connect your phone to the computer via `adb` (you have to enable debugging in **Settings > Developer options**).
 - Copy or rename `config.example.yaml` to `config.yaml`.
+- Run `python ivcheck.py --copy-calcy`.
+This will copy into your device clipboard the renaming string the script needs to function.
+- In your device, open **CalcyIV -> Renaming**, go to the end of **both** your renaming strings and **Paste**.
+Check out [the GIF](#now-a-decent-faq) in the FAQ if you're a bit confused.

+    >_*Don't worry!* This will add a bunch of elements to the end of your renaming string and it's gonna look very funky.
+However, as PoGo's limit is 12 chars, when you rename a pokémon those elements are going to get stripped, making sure both manual pasting and the renamer will work just fine._
-- Edit config.yaml locations for your phone
+- Edit `config.yaml` locations for your phone:
     - The defaults are for a Oneplus 3T and should work with any 1080p phone that does not have soft buttons.
     - Each setting is an X,Y location.
-You can turn on Settings > Developer options > Pointer location to assist you in gathering X,Y locations or run the code on [question 1](#user-content-now-a-decent-faq) in the FAQ.
+You can turn on **Settings > Developer options > Pointer location** to assist you in gathering X,Y locations or run the code on [question 1](#user-content-now-a-decent-faq) in the FAQ.
     - Each location setting has a corresponding screenshot in [docs/locations](docs/locations).
+- You're done!
+Move on to the next section [Basic Usage](#basic-usage) whenever you want to use the renamer.

+# Usage

+## Basic Usage
+- Connect your device to the computer.
+- Open PoGo and CalcyIV.
-- Once you've done all that, run `python ivcheck.py`
+- Go to a pokémon screen, and run: `python ivcheck.py`

+_That's it!  :D_

-## Rulesets and actions
+## Rulesets
-Actions allow you to define new ways of renaming your pokémon, outside of the usual Calcy IV renaming scheme.
-Actions are processed from first to last, and the first one to have all its conditions pass is used.
+Rulesets allow you to define new ways of renaming your pokémon, outside of the usual Calcy IV renaming scheme.
+Rulesets are processed from first to last, and the first one to have all its conditions pass is used.

-**Conditions:**
+### Conditions:

 - **name**: The pokémon name.
 - **iv**: The exact IV